luizrenault/a-29b-community/README.md

 - Argentina liveries (by GOA -_Max_)
 - Several UFCP format placeholders
 - Livery pack (by Urbi, gheoss)
-- Coldstart training mission (by Rudel_chw)
+- Cold start training mission (by Rudel_chw)
 - Pylons are now removable
 - New external 3d model with new animations
 - New propeller animation
 - New suspension parameters
 - New external lights (working with AI)
-- Speedbreak now working
+- Speed break now working
 - Livery pack download link included

 ### Changed